Should my medical practice be listed online?

 Natural linking to add related one-way links to your website is an accepted method for boosting search engine ranking.
-Done properly, the results will be worthwhile.
+If done properly, the results will be worthwhile.
 If you are determined to take shortcuts, consider the consequences.
 There are valid services (like MedPB.com, that’s us!) who will hand submit your URL to directories, and the best will provide evidence of value for money paid.

 None of the services can guarantee you will be approved and listed to all that receive your submission.
 Each directory has rules, and although some will automatically add your URL, most are reviewed by a human editor prior to approval.

-In the course of submitting over several months, I discovered some directories change policy due to the large number of sites submitted and then they do one of three things:
+In the course of submitting over several months, we discovered some directories change policy due to the large number of sites submitted, and then they do one of three things:

 The first step is making sure your website is ready to submit.
-Be prepared with a website that matches the quality of care you provide (most in the industry do not), have quality content and then do search engine optimization review prior to submitting to website directories.
+Be prepared with a website that matches the quality of care you provide (most in the industry do not), have quality content, and then do a search engine optimization review prior to submitting to website directories.
 Use these guidelines to determine if your site is worthy.
-Keep in mind these are general rules, and may vary from one directory to another.
+Keep in mind these are general rules and may vary from one directory to another.
 Each listing structure may be organized with variable categories, so an automated system may not properly evaluate the rules.

 Do not submit:

-- websites under construction
+- Websites under construction

-- more pages other than your home page
+- More pages other than your home page

-- hate content sites
+- Hate content sites

-- sites in languages other than English
+- Sites in languages other than English

-- pages with plug-ins, pop-ups, or flash only design
+- Pages with plug-ins, pop-ups, or flash-only design

-- any graphic only sites with unreasonable load time
+- Any graphic-only sites with unreasonable load time

-- just your sitemap, a pdf, or catalog only page
+- Just your sitemap, a pdf, or catalog-only page

-- a site designed primarily with ads
+- A site designed primarily with ads

-- a mirror site with duplicate content to another URL
+- A mirror site with duplicate content to another URL

-- to unique niche directories if your site is unrelated
+- To unique niche directories if your site is unrelated

 Some website directories will tolerate minor violations of the above rules.
 For example, some may allow you to submit multiple pages of your www domain.
 Most will not list subdomains from free hosting services.
-If you have built high quality unique content on a free hosting service, some directories may make an exception.
+If you have built high-quality unique content on a free hosting service, some directories may make an exception.
 By physically visiting each directory, you have the opportunity to evaluate each based on first impression, other sites listed, and any special rules that may affect your approval.